Mrfunreal/L4D2_Navmesh_CFG/README.md

-bind home "exec L4D2_Navmesh_CFG-main/!NavPopulationEditToggle"  //Bind Home to population edit mode. bind pgup "exec L4D2_Navmesh_CFG-main/!Navmesh"                  //Bind PageUp to enable navmesh mode. bind pgdn "exec L4D2_Navmesh_CFG-main/!Navmesh_undo"             //Bind PageDown to disable navmesh mode.
+bind home "exec L4D2_Navmesh_CFG-main/!NavPopulationEditToggle"  //Bind Home to population edit mode. bind pgup "exec L4D2_Navmesh_CFG-main/!Navmesh"                  //Bind PageUp to enable navmesh mode. bind pgdn "exec L4D2_Navmesh_CFG-main/!Navmesh_undo"             //Bind PageDown to disable navmesh mode. echo "Write new config using: host_writeconfig 	!navundo_defaultbinds.cfg"
 ```
 You can edit the keybinds if you want.
-I just happen to not use these keys for anything yet.
+I just happen to not use these keys for anything yet.<br>

+⚠️ **Warning:** !Navmesh.cfg writes a config file based on your current settings in order to not overwrite your keybinds.
+But this includes all settings like resolution, volume, FOV, ect.<br>
+    If you ever change your settings, you should run ``host_writeconfig !navundo_defaultbinds.cfg`` to make sure toggling navmesh edit mode won't revert your settings.

 3. add ```exec !exec.cfg``` to your launch options.
 <img src="pictures/exec.jpg"/>
 </details>